Catastrophe in Elastic Tensegrity Frameworks: Algebraic reformulation

 We now begin to prove theorems justifying our interest in $\cdisc$ and $\cset$.
-Theorem \ref{theorem:path-lifting} shows that if a smooth path of controls $y(t)$ avoids $\cdisc$ then there is always a corresponding smooth path $z(t) = (x,\delta,\lambda,y) \in \mathcal{LC}$.
-We will combine this with Theorem \ref{theorem:pathlifting-local-minima} and Proposition \ref{prop:relate-critical-back} to prove Theorem \ref{theorem:path-lifting-correct}, which says that controls $y(t)$ avoiding the semialgebraic catastrophe set $\cset$ always correspond to stable local minima, and thus avoid catastrophes where local minima disappear discontinuously.
-This is called \textit{catastrophe} since a real-world system would be forced to move rapidly towards the nearest remaining local minima, and since without knowledge of $\cset$ this sudden change in behavior would be very surprising (loss of equilibrium).
-For the remainder of this section we aim to prove Theorems \ref{theorem:path-lifting}, \ref{theorem:pathlifting-local-minima}, and \ref{theorem:path-lifting-correct}.
+Our goal is to prove Theorem \ref{theorem:path-lifting-correct}, which says that controls $y(t)$ avoiding the semialgebraic catastrophe set $\cset$ always correspond to stable local minima, and thus avoid catastrophes where local minima disappear discontinuously.
+This is called \textit{catastrophe} since a real-world system would be forced to move rapidly towards the nearest remaining local minima, and since without knowledge of $\cset$ this sudden change in behavior would be very surprising.